fitz1987/fitz1987/README.md

 - 👀 I’m currently interested in bio applications of machine learning
 - 🌱 I’m currently learning python, SQL, machine learning
 - 📫 How to reach me: fitz1987 at protonmail dot com (replace some of those words with the pertinent symbols)
-- ⚗️ Chemistry-related scripts are in repo: (NAME)
+- ⚗️ Chemistry-related scripts are in repo: https://github.com/fitz1987/chem_shell_scripts
 - 🗝 Cryptopals solutions are in repo: (NAME)
 - 📗 Notebooks for Kaggle machine learning competitions are in repo: (NAME)
 - 🧮 Leetcode profile: https://leetcode.com/fitz1987/